 Educational background should be equivalent to that of an undergraduate major in one of the natural sciences or engineering.

 Applicants will automatically be considered for Teaching or Research Assistantships in the Department of Chemistry, and there is no separate application for these positions.

-Proficiency in English is required for graduate study at the University of Washington.
-Therefore, every applicant whose native language is not English must demonstrate English language proficiency.
-Please refer to Memo 8: Graduate School English Language Proficiency Requirements for information about the accepted ways in which language proficiency can be demonstrated.
+English language proficiency is required for graduate study at the University of Washington.
+Every applicant whose native language is not English must demonstrate sufficient English language proficiency through one of the accepted methods outlined in Memo 8: Graduate School English Language Proficiency Requirements.

-Memo 8 also includes the minimum accepted test scores for admission to the UW Graduate Program in Chemistry:
+Memo 8 also includes the minimum accepted test scores for admission to the UW Chemistry Graduate Program:

 (A score of ≥26 on the speaking section is required in order to be exempt from further English testing.
 Applicants with a TOEFL iBT speak score in the range of 22–25 are also encouraged to apply if they have an exceptionally strong academic record).

-TOEFL iBT and IELTS test scores are valid for two years and must be valid on the date the application is submitted.
+TOEFL iBT test scores are valid for two years and must be valid on the date the application is submitted.

 Apply online for admittance to the Chemistry PhD program.
 Upload all of the required materials via the application website as early as possible, and prior to the application deadline.
 These materials should include all of the items listed below under Required Documentation.

 The non-refundable $85 application fee must be paid by credit card when you submit your application online.
 (Fee waivers may be available to applicants who qualify for financial need.
 International applicants expecting a J-1 or F-1 visa are not eligible for application fee waivers.)